 Criswell College is authorized under federal law to enroll non-immigrant alien students.
-Qualified international students, defined as all students who are not United States citizens and who are in the United States legally, are encouraged to contact the Enrollment Services office for special forms and instructions for admission to Criswell College.
+Qualified international students, defined as all students who are not United States citizens and who are in the United States legally, are encouraged to contact the Office of Enrollment Services for special forms and instructions for admission to Criswell College.

-The Enrollment Services Coordinator and the Vice President of Enrollment Services are responsible to the Department of Homeland Security for ongoing reporting of the status of non-immigrant students attending Criswell College and reserves the right to recommend the denial of admission or suspension from classes of any international student failing to meet non-immigrant requirements.
+The Vice President of Enrollment Services is responsible to the Department of Homeland Security for ongoing reporting of the status of non-immigrant students attending Criswell College and reserves the right to recommend the denial of admission or suspension from classes of any international student failing to meet non-immigrant requirements.
 Applications must be received by the Office of Enrollment Services by the first Monday in May for the fall semester and the first Monday in October for the spring semester.
 All admission documentation remains the property of Criswell College and cannot be transferred or returned.